versatica/mediasoup-website/documentation/v3/communication-between-client-and-server.md

 {: #communicating-actions-and-events}

 <div markdown="1" class="note">
 As a core principle, calling a method is a mediasoup instance does **not** generate a direct event in that instance.
-In summary, this means that calling `close()` on a router, transport, producer or consumer will **not** trigger any event on it.
+In summary, this means that calling `close()` on a router, transport, producer, consumer, data producer or data consumer will **not** trigger any event on it.
 </div>

-When a transport, producer or consumer is closed in client or server side (e.g. by calling `close()` on it), the application should signal its closure to the other side which should also call `close()` on the corresponding entity.
+When a transport, producer, consumer, data producer or data consumer is closed in client or server side (e.g. by calling `close()` on it), the application should signal its closure to the other side which should also call `close()` on the corresponding entity.
 In addition, the server side application should listen for the following closure events and notify the client about them:

 * Transport ["routerclose"](/documentation/v3/mediasoup/api/#transport-on-routerclose).
 The client should call `close()` on the corresponding local transport.
 * Producer ["transportclose"](/documentation/v3/mediasoup/api/#producer-on-transportclose).
 The client should call `close()` on the corresponding local producer.